-- EWEB's website: Our Commitment to the Environment - March 7, 2023 Regular Board Meeting: Climate Guidebook Part 2: GHG Inventory and CAP2.0 aMW Average megawatt is calculated by totaling the annual power consumed in a year (in this case megawatts or MW) and dividing that total annual consumption by the number of hours in given year (typically 8,760 during non-leap years).
+- EWEB's website: Our Commitment to the Environment - 2023 GHG Emissions reporting: April 2, 2024 Regular Board Meeting: Climate Guidebook (PDF) (Includes Annual Greenhouse Gas Inventory / Report for Prior Year [Board Policy SD15]) - 2022 GHG Emissions reporting: March 7, 2023 Regular Board Meeting: Climate Guidebook Part 2: GHG Inventory and CAP2.0 aMW Average megawatt is calculated by totaling the annual power consumed in a year (in this case megawatts or MW) and dividing that total annual consumption by the number of hours in given year (typically 8,760 during non-leap years).
 In Electricity Supply Planning, the average megawatt can provide useful context for understanding the average energy required to meet demand on an annualized basis.
 Advanced Advanced metering infrastructure (AMI) is an integrated system of meters, Metering communications networks, and data management systems that enables two-way Infrastructure communications between utilities and customer meters.
 (AMI) Balancing Balancing or matching load with resources to meet demand.
-Commonly referred to as Ū load/resource balance.
+Commonly referred to as load/resource balance.
 Annualized Fuel Annualized Fuel Utilization Efficiency (AFUE) Furnaces are rated by the Annual Fuel Utilization Utilization Efficiency (AFUE) ratio, which is the percent of heat produced for every Efficiency (AFUE) dollar of fuel consumed.
 Any furnace with an efficiency of 90% or higher is considered high efficiency.
 Benefit/Cost Ratio A ratio used to summarize a benefit-cost analysis to determine if a proposed project's (BCR) benefits outweigh the costs.
 If the BCR is greater than one, the net present value of acting is expected to be positive.
 If the BCR is less than one, the costs outweigh the benefits.
 BTU and BTUH British Thermal Unit (BTU) is a measure of heat energy.
 BTUH is British Thermal Unit per hour.
-One BTU is the amount of energy needed to raise 1 pound of water by one - degree Fahrenheit.
+One BTU is the amount of energy needed to raise 1 pound of water by one degree Fahrenheit.
 Capacity Utilization Capacity utilization measures the maximum rate of potential output used over a set period.
 Carbon Short for carbon dioxide, a greenhouse gas produced by burning fossil-based fuels and other sources.
 Carbon Intensity The amount of carbon emitted per unit of energy consumed.
 Capacity The maximum output or electrical rating, commonly expressed in megawatts (MW).
-Capacity Factor The ratio of the net electricity generated, for the time considered, to the energy that could have been generated at continuous full-power operation during the same Climate Charge period.
-Climate Change The rise in average surface temperatures on Earth due primarily to the human use of fossil-based fuels, which releases carbon dioxide and other greenhouse gases into the air.
-CEJST The Climate and Economic Justice Screening Tool (CEJST) is a geospatial mapping tool to identify disadvantaged communities and is used to support the Federal Government's Justice40 Initiative.
-Coefficient of An efficiency ratio that measures useful heating or cooling provided relative to the Performance (COP) work required.
-In electric heat pumps, this is the relationship between the energy that is delivered from the heat pump as cooling or heat (BTUh is converted to equivalent power kW), and the power (kW) that is supplied to the compressor.
-Coincident The sum of two or more demands that occur in the same time interval .
-Demand
+Capacity Factor The ratio of the net electricity generated, for the time considered, to the energy that , , could have been generated at continuous full-power operation during the same period.
+13 Climate Change The rise in average surface temperatures on Earth due primarily to the human use of fossil-based fuels, which releases carbon dioxide and other greenhouse gases into the air.
+CEJST The Climate and Economic Justice Screening Tool (CEJST) is a geospatial mapping tool to identify disadvantaged communities and is used to support the Federal Government's Justice40 Initiative Coefficient of An efficiency ratio that measures useful heating or cooling provided relative to the Performance (COP) work required.
+In electric heat pumps, this is the relationship between the energy that , , is delivered from the heat pump as cooling or heat (BTUh is converted to equivalent power kW), and the power (kW) that is supplied to the compressor.
+Coincident The sum of two or more demands that occur in the same time interval 14 .
+Demand 1